dreal/sreach/README.md

     cmake -DCMAKE_CXX_COMPILER=g++-4.9 -DCMAKE_C_COMPILER=gcc-4.9 ../src
     make

-We have tested them under Mac OSX v10.9.2, and Ubuntu 12.04.
+We have tested them under Ubuntu 12.04, and Mac OSX v10.9.2.
 ``SReach`` uses the GNU Scientific Library (GSL), so you need that to be installed.